Analysis and systematic discretization of a Fokker-Planck equation with Lorentz force: Introduction

 with $n(r)$ denoting the outward unit normal vector on $\partial\R$.
-In this presentation, we only consider homogeneous boundary data, but the extension to inhomogeneous conditions is straight-forward due to linearity of the problem.
+For ease of presentation, we only consider homogeneous boundary data, but the extension to inhomogeneous conditions is straightforward due to the linearity of the problem.
 Let us briefly discuss the main contributions obtained in this manuscript.

-\textbf{Existence of weak solutions.} For vanishing magnetic field $G=0$ and spatially homogeneous stopping power $S=S(\e)$, the existence of a solution to \eqref{eq:fp}--\eqref{eq:ibc} can be deduced from the results in \cite{Han2013,Herty2012}, which are based on earlier work \cite{Degond_1986,Degond_1987}.
-These papers consider \eqref{eq:fp} as a stationary problem in phase-space $\R \times \S \times \E$, and the existence proofs are based on Lions' representation theorem \cite{Arendt_2023,Showalter_1997}, which provides a very weak characterization of solutions.
+\textbf{Existence of weak solutions.} For vanishing magnetic field $G=0$ and spatially homogeneous stopping power $S=S(\e)$, the existence of a solution to \eqref{eq:fp}--\eqref{eq:ibc} can be deduced from the results in \cite{ShengHan2013,Herty2012}, which are based on earlier work \cite{Degond_1986,Degond_1987}.
+These papers consider \eqref{eq:fp} as a stationary problem in phase-space $\R \times \S \times \E$, and the existence proofs are based on Lions' representation theorem \cite{Arendt_2023,Showalter_1997}.
 In this manuscript, we follow a different approach: We consider \eqref{eq:fp} as an evolution problem with respect to the energy $\e$, which is interpreted as a pseudo-time variable.
 Following the physical background, one moves from high to low energies, and the condition $\psi(\emax)=0$ in \eqref{eq:ibc} takes the role of an initial condition.
-By an implicit Euler time-stepping scheme, we construct a sequence of semi-discrete approximations, for which we establish uniform bounds in appropriate norms.
-Existence of a solution can then be established by weak compactness arguments.
+We then use a Rothe method~\cite{Roubicek}: By an implicit discretization scheme, we construct a sequence of semi-discrete approximations, for which we establish uniform bounds in appropriate norms.
+Existence of a solution can then be proven by weak compactness arguments.
 This approach allows us to consider also spatially varying coefficients and non-vanishing magnetic fields.

-\textbf{Systematic discretization and error estimates.} Various methods can be employed for the numerical solution of the Fokker-Planck equation~\eqref{eq:fp}.
-A standard approach are Monte-Carlo methods, see e.g. \cite{Bouchard_2015,Gifford2006}, which are extremely flexible, but pose severe computational challenges for applications in therapy planning.
-Alternative methods based on deterministic discretization paradigms have therefore been considered; see for instance \cite{St-Aubin_2015,St-Aubin_2016,Swan_2021}.
-In this paper, we utilize spherical-harmonics finite-element schemes, which have been proven successful discretization methods in the context of neutron transport and radiative heat transfer; see e.g. \cite{Ackroyd_1997,Lewis_1984}.
-Together with the time-stepping approach w.r.t. the energy variable, which is also used to prove existence of solutions on the continuous level, we obtain a fully practicable discretization scheme with provable stability properties.
-By extension of our previous work \cite{ES2012,ES2016}, we are further able to provide a full discretization error analysis.
+Similar to \cite{ShengHan2013,Herty2012}, we also prove uniqueness in a class of regular solutions.

 \textbf{A trace theorem for the Fokker-Planck equation.} The existence of boundary values for functions in anisotropic Sobolev spaces is a subtle issue.
 For the Boltzmann transport equation, the appropriate trace spaces are known \cite{Agoshkov_1998,Dautray6}.
 An additional technical difficulty arises for the Fokker-Planck approximation \eqref{eq:fp}, which seems to have been overlooked in some previous work.
 As part of our analysis, we thus provide a rigorous proof of a corresponding trace estimate, Lemma~\ref{lem:traces}, which might also be of independent interest.